Bealby/grandpas-pocket-watch-shop/README.md

   - `web: gunicorn grandpas_pocket_watch_shop.wsgi:application`

 - To ensure Heroku doesn't try to collect static files when deploying, type the following code in the terminal:
   - `heroku config:set DISABLE_COLLECTSTATIC=1 --app <NAME OF APP>`
     (If logged in on terminal).
-  - Open up 'Convig Vars' in Heroku and add:
+  - Otherwise open up 'Convig Vars' in Heroku and add:
     `DISABLE_COLLECTSTATIC=1`

 - In `settings.py` add the following Heroku host path to `Allowed Hosts`.